Take a fresh look at your lifestyle.

 One key factor is the ongoing dialogue about gender equality.
 As more Igbo women pursue education and careers, they are challenging traditional norms, including those related to pride price.
 Some argue that the practice should be reformed to reflect women’s changing roles and status in society.

-At the same time, there’s a growing recognition of the economic implications of pride prices.
+At the same time, there’s a growing recognition of the economic implications of pride price.
 High pride prices can place a financial burden on families, leading to calls for moderation.
-There’s also a push to ensure that pride prices don’t become a commercial transaction but remain a symbolic gesture of respect.
+There’s also a push to ensure that pride price doesn’t become a commercial transaction, but remains a symbolic gesture of respect.

 Despite these debates, pride price remains a cherished tradition for many Igbo people.
 It’s seen as a vital part of their cultural heritage, a way to honor their ancestors and strengthen community bonds.
 As such, it’s likely to endure, albeit in a modified form that reflects the realities of modern Igbo society.